imrafaelmerino/json-values/README.md

 _By nature, we're wired to mistake familiar as simple and the unfamiliar as complex_.
 #### 0.1 - JsPath
-A JsPath represents a location in a Json.
+A JsPath represents a string syntax for identifying a specific value within a JSON.
+It's similar to the Json Pointer specification defined in [rfc6901](https://tools.ietf.org/html/rfc6901), but I'd argue it's more readable.
 There are two ways of creating paths:
-* From a string using the method _JsPath.of(...)_.
+* From a path-like string using the method _JsPath.of(...)_.
 A path is made up of keys and indexes separated by dots.
 Keys are URL-encoded to escape special characters; therefore, they could be part of an URL.
-When keys are numbers, they have to be single-quoted, to distinguish them from indexes..
+When keys are numbers, they have to be single-quoted, to distinguish them from indexes.
-* Using the _key_ and _index_ methods from _JsPath_, in which case, keys don't have to be URL-encoded.
+* Using the _key_ and _index_ methods from the _JsPath_ class API, in which case, the keys aren't URL-encoded.
+This way is less readable and less concise.
+On the other hand,  it's more efficient because no string is parsed and sometimes more convenient because keys don't need to to be URL-encoded.
+I recommend using the path-like string approach at first and only to change to the API way during optimization and if it's justified.
 ```
 {
 "a": [ {"b": [1,2,3]} ],